JiGSaWKilla89/academy_live_mod/game/readme.txt

-Drop this file in your root of the game directory

-Example:
-C:\Games\AcademyLive-0.06.2.1_alpha-pc\

-I have created a Multi-Mod with walkthrough for Academy Live!
+I have created a Multi-Mod with walkthrough for Academy Live! by passhonQ

+Mod Features:

+Custom Cheat menu to Edit a few items
+Walkthough with Suggestions.
+Customizable Quick Menu Position
+Custom Music Player with In-Game Overlay using In-Game Music In-Game Mod shortcuts button "?"
+Just above Music Player Overlay Toggle between standard Notifications of Stack Notifications Fadeable text with options to change to suit you preference Custom Savenames
+Hotkeys for choice menus
+Every option can be toggled in preferences

+Have tested that if you remove mod saves still work even if a save was made while the mod was installed.

 The mod works without modifying any of the original files so theoretically it should not affect saves.